TaleTime/TaleTime_2/README.md

 An alternative to Android Studio is [Visual Studio Code](https://code.visualstudio.com/).
 It is a lightweight IDE which can be customized to your needs.
-In addition to that the Project is already configured to it and offers a few benefits.
+In addition to that the project is already configured to it and offers a few benefits.

 ##### Recommended Plugins
 ###### Code Spell Checker: streetsidesoftware.code-spell-checker
-Offers Spellchecking for English, other language packages can be downloaded aswell
+Offers spellchecking for English, other language packages can be downloaded aswell
 ###### Markdown All in One: yzhang.markdown-all-in-one
 All in one Markdown solution
 ###### Flutter: Dart-Code.flutter